 - Water & Boat Friendly Hari Mari's carbon-free, 100% rubber outsoles are non- marking, boat-safe, and help gripping in wet surfaces.

 - Exceptional Quality & Durability Premium textiles & materials ensure they stand up to wear.
 Toe straps are all one piece which virtually eliminates blowouts.
 Sandals are also made with a mold so sizing is always consistent.
 A 2-year warranty exists, but to this day no one has had to use the warranty.

 - Colorful - Say Goodbye to Bland.
-Made with an array of colorful straps, foot beds & their signature mid-sole stripes, Hari Mari flip flops set themselves apart from the bland sea of black & brown footwear, while also capturing a classic look & feel
+Made with an array of colorful straps, foot beds & their signature mid-sole stripes, these flip flops set themselves apart from the bland sea of black & brown footwear, while also capturing a classic look & feel

 - Responsibly Made - Dedicated to making a great flip flop in a responsible way, Hari Mari’s are constructed from high-grade rubber & foam so they can be repurposed and enjoy a long & productive life after serving your feet.

-- Reduce Environmental Impact - In an effort to reduce environmental impact, Hari Mari uses sustainably-grown textiles and renewable materials where possible in making its flip flops, including natural hemp fibers and harvested rubber.
-Hari Mari also collects and recycles old flip-flops of any brand.
+- Reduce Environmental Impact - In an effort to reduce environmental impact, the company uses sustainably-grown textiles and renewable materials where possible in making its flip flops, including natural hemp fibers and harvested rubber.

 - Flip Flops Fighting Cancer - Hari Mari shoes donates 1 percent of every purchase to Flops Fighting Cancer.